Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

-#How the CPP formatted classes of macroop are generated from python classes?
+# How the C++ formatted classes of macroop are generated from python classes?
-Now we have parsed macroop containers and its microops objects consisting of each macroop.
+Now we can understand parsed macroop containers and its microops objects consisting of each macroop.
 Note that we only have *python* dictionary that contains all macroop containers.
-Also note that microops belongs to one macroop container are also python class instances not the cpp class.
+Also note that microops belongs to one macroop container are also python class instances not the C++ class objects.

-However, when we look at the generated file we can find that
+However, when we look at the GEM5 compiled files we can find that
 GEM5 automatically generates CPP classes for each macroop.
-Let's take a look at example MOV_R_MI class.
+Let's take a look at how the python classes can be automatically translated into C++ class with MOV_R_MI class as example.

 *gem5/build/X86/arch/x86/generated/decoder-ns.cc.inc*
 ```python